Tag Archives: Hughes Tool Company Aircraft Division

 Test pilot Jack L. Zimmerman with the record-setting Hughes YOH-6A Light Observation Helicopter, 62-4213.
 (FAI)

 27 March 1966: At Edwards Air Force Base in the high desert of southern California, Hughes Aircraft Company test pilot Jack Louis Zimmerman flew the third prototype YOH-6A Light Observation Helicopter, 62-4213, to set six Fédération Aéronautique Internationale (FAI) World Record for Altitude and Time-to-Climb.
 The records were set in two sub-classes, based on the helicopter’s take-off weight.
-Fifty-three years later, one of these records still stands.
+Fifty-eight years later, one of these records still stands.

 Hughes YOH-6A 62-4213 at Edwards Air Force Base, 1966.
 (FAI)